Trump ‘Fixer’ Michael Cohen Will Be Arrested Within The Next Few Weeks, Michael Avenatti Predicts

 In a Twitter post, Stormy Daniels’ lawyer Michael Avenatti reminded his followers of his initial prediction that Michael Cohen, President Trump’s lawyer, would be arrested and indicted within 90 days.
 The prediction was made about 57 days ago, which means that if Avenatti’s prediction comes true, Cohen could be in police custody in the next 33 days or so.

-Avenatti also added that “I also stated it would pose a serious problem for Mr. Trump.”
+Avenatti added, “I also stated it would pose a serious problem for Mr. Trump.”

 Cohen, who has been called “Trump’s fixer” in the past, was allegedly involved in paying Stormy Daniels her “hush money.”
 The money was given to Daniels to reportedly keep her quiet and under wraps as Trump progressed through the presidential election process.
 Daniels, who purports that she had an affair with Trump years ago, hired Avenatti and has since been making headlines with her legal battles.

 Cohen, on the other hand, is seen as a key player for Trump.
-Some speculate that Cohen could “flip” on Trump, reported Inquisitr.
+Some speculate that Cohen could “flip” on Trump, as previously reported by Inquisitr.
 Cohen “flipping” could mean that he could testify against the president, but Trump doesn’t believe that Cohen would do such a thing to him.

-He previously said that “Most people will flip if the Government lets them out of trouble, even if it means lying or making up stories.
+Trump previously said that “Most people will flip if the Government lets them out of trouble, even if it means lying or making up stories.
 Sorry, I don’t see Michael doing that.”

 The presidents'fixer' is telling friends that he expects to be arrested any day now.
 Michael Avenatti is pointing out that his prediction of Cohen being indicted in 90 days is on day 58.
 Manafort goes to jail Friday as the force awakens to fight! pic.twitter.com/KOVKwioMD4